Balaraju Katha

 Balaraju Katha is a 1970 Indian Telugu-language drama film written by Mullapudi Venkata Ramana and directed by Bapu.
 It is a remake of the 1969 Tamil film Vaa Raja Vaa, and has won the Nandi Award for Best Feature Film (bronze).

 Plot

-This is the story of a young boy Balaraju (Master Prabhakar) in a historical town Mahabalipuram.
-He becomes a tourist guide to support his entire family.
+Balaraju (Master Prabhakar) is a young boy in Mahabalipuram, a historical town.
+He becomes a tourist guide to support his family.
 An elderly childless couple takes a liking to him and wants to adopt him.
-The story is the results of his ordeals.
+The story recounts his ordeals.

 Soundtrack

 Soundtrack was composed by K. V. Mahadevan.